KarpekinaKseniya/HackerNewsExtraPages/README.md

 ## Hacker News Project

-This project contain solution on testing task from  https://github.com/wgnet/wg_forge_backend with the addition of the developer's imagination.
+The official [Hacker News API][hacker-news-url] was used for the project.

 Project contains:

+* Main page with the latest 100 hacker news.
-* Table with information about cats.
+* After click on table row return information about specific news.
-* Cats' colors statistic information
-* Cats' tail and whiskers statistic information
-* Ability to add cat's data with validation
+* After click on comments with icon open show other comments in tree.

 ### Built With